 This Curriculum Handbook is designed to help your daughter plan her course of study for Years 11 and 12.
 It is important that subject selections are made considering personal interests and future career goals.
-Students should choose carefully knowing that they are choosing their study program for two years.
-They also need to ensure they choose subjects which will help them achieve the best possible ATAR.
+The A, B and C subject basket structure steers students to subject choices which can maximise their ATAR, and therefore their tertiary choices.
+It is important that students think seriously about the appropriateness of their choices for their interests and skill level as they should remain in these subjects for two years.